Coronavirus research: Contributions from the natural and life sciences

 Current research results of the DRFZ on SARS-CoV-2 as well as podcasts, interviews and more about SARS-CoV-2 can be found on this page:

-The Leibniz Institute for Experimental Virology (HPI) is working on the development of new antiviral drugs and therapies to treat COVID-19 as a blueprint for future respiratory viruses in pandemics.
+The Leibniz Institute of Virology (LIV) is working on the development of new antiviral drugs and therapies to treat COVID-19 as a blueprint for future respiratory viruses in pandemics.
 It is creating new diagnosis infrastructure and capacity, carrying out preclinical studies, and investigating the biology and pathogenicity of SARS-CoV-2 compared with SARS-CoV, other CoVs and influenza viruses.
 One of the aims of the research is to investigate the immune system to answer the question of why the immune systems of older people and of men cope less well with the disease.

 The German National Health Study (NAKO) will use a questionnaire to investigate how many participants showed symptoms and how they are coping with stress.
 Later on, antibody tests will be carried out to investigate the number of unreported infections.